This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How often do I need to change the bandage, skin barrier, and tube attachment device?

 Change the bandage around the tube, the bolsters, skin barriers, and tube attachments at least every 7 days.
 If your bandages, barriers, or devices get dirty or wet, change them right away, and as often as needed.
 If your nephrostomy tube is to be used for a long period of time, the tube needs to be changed every 2 to 3 months.
-Caregivers will tell you when you need to make an appointment to have your tube changed.
+Healthcare providers will tell you when you need to make an appointment to have your tube changed.

 How do I care for the urine drainage bag?

 You may use a reusable or a single-use (disposable) urine bag.
 If you are using a disposable urine bag, use it only once, and then throw it away.
-If you have a reusable urine drainage bag, ask caregivers when and how to clean it.
+If you have a reusable urine drainage bag, ask healthcare providers when and how to clean it.
 The following are general directions for cleaning a reusable urine drainage bag:

-- Ask caregivers if you need to measure and write down how much urine is in the bag before you empty it.
+- Ask healthcare providers if you need to measure and write down how much urine is in the bag before you empty it.
 Drain urine out of the drainage bag when it is ½ to ⅔ full.
 Open the spout at the bottom of the bag to empty the urine into the toilet.

 - You may need to detach the drainage bag from the nephrostomy tube to clean it.
 If so, attach a new drainage bag tightly to the nephrostomy tube.